Greensboro Sports Council Awards Bill Lee Scholarships to Four Greensboro Students

-GREENSBORO, N.C. – With just a week remaining until the 43rd annual HAECO Invitational tips off, four Greensboro high school seniors received the Bill Lee Scholarship, the Greensboro Sports Council announced today.
-The Council began awarding these $2,000 scholarships during its annual high school basketball tournament in 2001.
-The 43rd annual HAECO Invitational is set for Dec.
-26-28, 2018 at the Greensboro Coliseum Special Events Center.
+GREENSBORO, N.C. – Four Greensboro high school seniors were awarded the Bill Lee Scholarship during the news conference to announce seeding and first-round pairings for the 42nd annual HAECO Invitational, the Greensboro Sports Council announced today.
+The Council has awarded these $2,000 scholarships during its annual high school basketball tournament since 2001.
+The 42nd annual HAECO Invitational is set for Dec.
+26-28, 2017 at the Greensboro Coliseum Special Events Center.

 The Bill Lee Scholarship is awarded to four HAECO Invitational participants each year.
 All eight participating schools are invited to nominate student athletes; winners are the most-qualified applicants regardless of which school they represent.
-Including the 2018 winners who are listed alphabetically below, 73 student athletes have won the Bill Lee Scholarship since the program’s inception.
-The following students will be recognized during the HAECO Invitational Championship games on Friday, Dec.
-28:
+Including the 2017 winners who are listed alphabetically below, 65 student athletes have won the Bill Lee Scholarship since the program’s inception.

 Bill Lee was a Greensboro native and resident who was a major supporter of local sports.
 The Bill Lee Memorial Scholarship was established by the Greensboro Sports Council following Lee’s death in 2001.
 Recipients are nominated by the schools participating in the HAECO Invitational each year, and the Greensboro Sports Council awards the scholarships.
 Each nomination is considered with the following criteria: 40% academic, 40% athletic and 20% civic.